-SMART HUSHTM CONTROL: The SMART HUSH[TM] feature has the capability of temporarily desensitizing the alarm circuit for approximately 10 minutes.
+SMART HUSHTM CONTROL: The SMART HUSHTM control that is extremely useful in a kitchen area or other area prone to nuisance alarms.
+The SMART HUSHTM feature has the capability of temporarily desensitizing the alarm circuit for approximately 10 minutes.

 This feature is to be used only when a known alarm condition, such as smoke from cooking, activates the alarm.
 The smoke alarm is desensitized by pushing the Test/Hush button on the smoke alarm cover.
 If the smoke is not too dense, the alarm will silence immediately and the red LED blinks every 10 seconds.
 This indicates that the alarm is in a temporarily desensitized condition.